-As a B&B owner, you might be using a business credit card for expenses like food, utilities, supplies, laundry etc. But business credit cards can also be used as for larger projects.
-It’s recommended to secure a 0% introductory APR business credit cards, which allows you to spend money without accruing interest for an introductory period (up to one year).
+As a B&B owner, you might be using a business credit card for expenses like food, utilities, supplies, laundry, etc. But business credit cards can also be used for larger projects.
+It’s recommended to secure a 0% introductory APR business credit card, which allows you to spend money without accruing interest for an introductory period (up to one year).
 This way you can finance the larger projects inside your B&B, and then find a way to repay before the interest period starts.
 Make sure you’re able to pay off your balance before the introductory period is over, else this won’t be a practical funding option for your B&B.

 - Personal Loans for Business

 You can also get a personal loan for your B&B based on your personal credit.
 This loan is helpful specifically for startups with strong credit scores.
-The loan amounts on personal loans will be lower as compared to business loans, and it’s risky since you secure it against a personal collateral.
+The loan amounts on personal loans will be lower as compared to business loans, and it’s risky since you secure it against personal collateral.

 - Business Loans for Seasonal B&Bs

 Many business owners experience high and slow seasons while running their businesses.
 During slow seasons, you might t pay for utilities, mortgage payments, and bills.
 Getting business loans for B&Bs can help cover expenses incurred in the offseason.
 The best time to apply for a business loan is the end of your high season.
 This is important because you want to have the capital by the time when the guest bookings are low, and you want to show your strongest months to the lender while applying for business loans.

 Early preparation is the key to success and once you’ve decided to proceed with a business loan, the lender will need to review your financials.
 If you’re prepared in advance with your paperwork and documentation, it can help speed up the loan process.
 Here is a list of documents every business need to prepare when applying for loans:

 - Proof of Business Registration

 - Accounts Receivable Aging and Accounts Payable Aging